ccjmne/blog/content/ramblings/aptly-capitalised-names.md

   Group">MPEG</abbr>"*, check out [this thread on the FFmpeg mailing list](https://ffmpeg.org/pipermail/ffmpeg-devel/2006-February/thread.html#10142).

-  Ah, I ran into a nice pearl there: *"[...]
+  A quaint bit I found there: *"[...]
 Linus insisting on using the evil BitKeeper system for the Linux source (although IIRC they moved to something more sane eventually)"*.